Jonathan-Harris1975/ai-podcast-suite/README.md

-# AI Podcast Suite — Shiper Stable
+# AI Podcast Suite — Shiper Ultra-Stable
 - Node 22 + ESM
-- Strict relative imports
+- **Dynamic imports**: won't crash if files are missing or exports change
 - Dockerfile-only, pnpm
-- `/health` and emoji logs
+- `/health` endpoint + emoji logs
+- **Alias guard**: `services/...` bare specifier also works via `node_modules/services` shim

+Deploy on Shiper by uploading this zip or pushing the same layout to your repo.